Purpose of the Financial Declaration

 If a grant or loan is expected from parents or other persons, you should include a letter from them, accepting responsibility for meeting your Year 1 fee costs and confirming the specific amount and duration of the funding being provided.

-This letter should be accompanied by supporting evidence from an employer or professional adviser, such as a bank manager, accountant, or lawyer, showing that sufficient funds are available and vouching for the ability and willingness to pay of the funder.
+This letter should be accompanied by supporting evidence from an employer or professional adviser, such as an accountant or lawyer, showing that sufficient funds are available and vouching for the ability and willingness to pay of the funder.
 In exceptional circumstances where a statement from a professional adviser cannot be obtained, copies of bank statements showing a consistent level of available funding may be accepted, at the discretion of the body issuing the Financial Declaration.

 If you are self-financing, you should arrange for similar statements and evidence to be sent.
 Employment contracts relating to your period of study must be in accordance with the University's Paid work guidelines.